Daqarta

 VarClr=AD sets VarA through VarD to zero.

-VarClr= sets all variables to zero.
+VarClr= sets all variables Var0 through VarZ to zero.

-You can preset Fields to display macro variables when they are changed.
+You can preset Fields to display Var0-Z macro variables (but not A-Z) when they are changed.
 For example Field1=?VarN will cause the value of VarN to be shown in Field 1 whenever VarN is modified.
 Use VarN=>0 to force the Field to show the current value without changing it.

-Example - Operator Prompts:
+Fixed-Point Example - Operator Prompts:

 Suppose you have a complicated test suite, all run by macros, and want to provide a series of prompt messages to help train new operators.
 You can use VarA to tell if the prompts will be shown, so that they can be turned off when they are not needed.
-A macro called PromptTog will simply toggle VarA: VarA=x.
+A macro called PromptTog will simply toggle VarA:

 A macro called Prompt will be called at various points in the test sequence, indicating what to do next.
 Each stage of the series will be run by its own macro, which will set VarB to a unique value before calling the Prompt macro via @Prompt.